Archangel (Gibson comic): Critical reception

 Critics gave Archangel a positive reception.
 Tom Batten of Library Journal described the graphic novel as "thought-provoking, unabashedly political [science fiction]".
 Joel Cunningham described the graphic novel as a "twisting, complex narrative ... [that is] perfectly suited to the medium".

 Writing about the first issue, Toussaint Egan of Paste found it an impressive first comic by Gibson and Smith with strong artwork aiding the establishment of the main characters.
 Jonathan Gitli of Ars Technica stated Archangel has "hit a chord" and is "thought-provoking science fiction"; Gitli writes positively about the female characters with "strong wills and personalities", and also notes IDW Publishing sold out the initial print run in just a few days.
 Cory Doctorow reviewed the first issue in Boing Boing and said it "fires on all cylinders" and that the "art and dialog work extra duty to convey a story that is native to the medium".
 He concludes the comic is "spectacular".

 A review in Publishers Weekly stated the graphic novel "mines the rich pseudoscience mythology surrounding World War II, or 'The Weird War'".
 Laura Hudson of Wired wrote the graphic novel is part of a "long tradition of 'what if' stories about World War II", which examines "the apocalyptic terror of nuclear weaponry" and alludes to repetition of self-destructive human impulses.
 Jason P. Woodbury of Comic Book Resources gave the series a positive review and said it felt "deliriously contemporary" because it was published during the 2016 United States presidential election and features "power-hungry politicians, complicated conspiracies involving Russia, UK and US agents caught between shifting national allegiances ... pondering the justification of their actions".
 He took particular note of the Twilight Zone-like ending and asks: "What if the true dystopia is whatever dystopia you happen to inhabit?".

 Awards

 Archangel was nominated for an Eisner Award for Best Limited Series.

 Adaptations

 Archangel was adapted into a full-cast, three-hour radio play that was written by Gibson and Smith, and produced and released by Audible.

-On 25 July 2016, at Comic-Con International in San Diego, William Gibson stated Archangel had been optioned for television and he later confirmed this on Twitter.
+On 25 July 2016, at San Diego Comic-Con, William Gibson stated Archangel had been optioned for television and he later confirmed this on Twitter.